GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 The final part of this tutorial is to do some routing which takes into account walkability.

 Within openrouteservice, there are things called "extended storages" which are basically additional attributes that are added to the routing graph.
-Normally, the information stored in teh graph itself are just the distance between two nodes, and how long it takes to travel that distance.
+Normally, the information stored in the graph itself are just the distance between two nodes, and how long it takes to travel that distance.
 When you do routing that needs to take into account things such as walkability or avoiding things such as kerbs over a certain height or crossing country borders, that is where extended storages come into play.
 Some storages allow passing in extra data which are then matched to edges in the graph when the graph itself is built, such is the case with walkability.
+Others (such as the wheelchair extended storage) only uses the base data from OSM and act as just storages for this extra information which are then used at route generation.
 In this example, we will make use of a generic extended storage in openrouteservice called the csv storage (named so because data is passed to openrouteservice in the form of a csv file).
 This storage applies additional weightings to edges in the graph which then affect how much each edge costs.

 Firstly, lets take a quick look at the structure of a csv file that can be used in the storage: